 The value of the property

-Local property prices will dictate how small or big your mortgage is.
-This is something to consider when looking at house prices in your locale and elsewhere in the UK.
+The average house price in the UK in 2022 is £296,000.
+This will vary from corner to corner of the UK, however, you will find that local property prices will dictate how small or big your mortgage is as it’s all based on percentages.
+This is something to consider when looking at house prices in your local area and elsewhere in the UK.

-The table below indicates average mortgage payments in relation to average house prices in a selection of cities from various regions of the UK.
+The table below indicates average mortgage payments in relation to the average house price in a selection of cities from various regions of the UK.

 |UK Area||Average Property Price||Monthly Mortgage Repayment *|